somerandompiggo/opengl-tutorial/tutorial.md

 `gcc main.c glad.c -Iinclude -lglfw -lm -o main`
 2. Profit?

 Either if successful should create an executable named `main`.
 Run it.
 You might briefly see a window appear.
-This is because we create a window, but immediately close it afterwards.
+This is because we create a window, but immediately terminate GLFW afterwards, therefore destroying the window.
 If there are no errors printed, you should be good to go.

 ### Keeping a window open
 Let's break down the test code from before.